Firecracker Awards Winners Archive

 Marcus Wicker, Poetry Editor, Southern Indiana Review

-2020 Firecracker Award Winners
+2020 Firecracker Awards Winners

 FICTION: They Will Drown in Their Mothers’ Tears by Johannes Anyuru, translated by Saskia Vogel, published by Two Lines Press